Princess Mako and Kei Komuro look to register marriage in October

-Princess Mako and her boyfriend Kei Komuro are looking to file papers to register their marriage in October, a government source said Wednesday.
+Princess Mako and her boyfriend Kei Komuro are looking to register their marriage in October, a government source said Wednesday, more than three years since their wedding was abruptly postponed following reports of a money dispute involving Komuro's mother.

-After submitting the legal papers, the 29-year-old princess is expected to leave her imperial residence in Tokyo and prepare for starting a new life in the United States, where Komuro, also 29, currently resides, according to the source.
+After submitting the legal papers, the 29-year-old princess is expected to leave her imperial residence and prepare for starting a new life in the United States, where Komuro, also 29, currently resides, according to the source.

+Amid public unease about their marriage due to the financial dispute between Komuro's mother and her former fiance, the princess will likely decline a lump-sum payment of up to about ¥150 million ($1.36 million) that traditionally is given to female royal family members upon their departure from the household, another source has said earlier.

+The usual ritual ceremonies associated with the marriage are not likely to be held either.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.